Energy-efficient predictive control for connected, automated driving under localization uncertainty: Problem Setup

 \subsection{Vehicle Model, Measurement Model, and Observer}

 We model vehicle longitudinal dynamics as a double integrator:

 where $s$ represents a longitudinal position along the centerline of the given route, and $v_x$ and $a_x$ are the ego vehicle's speed and acceleration, respectively.
 Throughout the paper, we will refer to $s$ as the position for brevity.
 Forces due to road grade, air drag, and rolling resistance are not included in \eqref{eq: longitudinal dynamics} because $a_x$ is net longitudinal acceleration.
 We regard controlling the vehicle under those forces as the task of the actuator-level controller.
+We discretize the dynamics \eqref{eq: longitudinal dynamics} as